On some finiteness results in real \'etale cohomology: Constructibility

 \begin{remark} In \cite[Remark 17.7.1]{Sch3}, Scheiderer raised the question whether the (higher) direct image functors of a morphism of finite type between excellent schemes preserve constructible sheaves on real schemes.
 Corollary~\ref{cor:prescons} gives a result in this direction by showing that the functor $Rf_*$ preserves $D^b_{ctf}$ for $f$ a morphism of finite type between quasi-excellent schemes of finite dimension. \end{remark}

 In the rest of this section we deal with Grothendieck groups.
-For any stable $\infty$-category $\mathcal{C}$, its \textbf{Grothendieck group} $K_0(\mathcal{C})$ is the quotient of the free abelian group generated by its objects by the relations $[B]=[A]+[C]$ for all distinguished triangles $A\to B\to C\to A[1]$.
+For any stable $\infty$-category $\mathcal{C}$, its \textbf{Grothendieck group} $K_0(\mathcal{C})$ is the quotient of the free abelian group generated by its objects by the relations $[B]=[A]+[C]$ for all cofiber sequences $A\to B\to C\to A[1]$.
 For any ring $\Lambda$, let $K_0(\Lambda)$ be the Grothendieck group of the $\infty$-category of perfect complexes of $\Lambda$.\footnote{It is well-known that $K_0(\Lambda)$ agrees with the Grothendieck group of finitely generated projective $\Lambda$-modules (\cite[3.10]{TT}).}

 If $M$ is a spectral space and $B$ is a ring, a $B$-valued \textbf{constructible function} is a function $\phi:M\to B$ such that there is a finite stratification of $M$ into locally closed constructible subsets $M_i$ such that $\phi_{|M_i}$ is constant for each $i$.
 This is equivalent to say that for each $m\in B$, $\phi^{-1}(\{m\})$ is locally closed and constructible, and is non-empty for only a finite number of $m$'s.
 We denote by $Cons(M, B)$ the $B$-algebra of constructible functions on $M$.
 As a $B$-module, $Cons(M,B)$ agrees with the free $B$-module generated by the characteristic functions of closed constructible subsets of $M$, and we have $Cons(M, B)\simeq Cons(M,\mathbb{Z})\otimes_{\mathbb{Z}}B$.